Massachusett language: Extinction

 The language declined for several reasons.
-The population of speakers plummeted due to the effects of virgin soil epidemics of smallpox, measles, diphteria and scarlet fever that continued to claim indigenous lives well into the nineteenth century, but began with a particularly severe outbreak of leptospirosis in 1619 that claimed the lives of up to 90% of coastal populations where Massachusett-language speakers resided.
+The population of speakers plummeted due to the effects of virgin soil epidemics of smallpox, measles, diphtheria and scarlet fever that continued to claim indigenous lives well into the nineteenth century, but began with a particularly severe outbreak of leptospirosis in 1619 that claimed the lives of up to 90% of coastal populations where Massachusett-language speakers resided.
 This reduced their ability to resist neighboring tribes, such as the Mohawk and Tarratine, and the influx of English settlers.

 War also greatly reduced the population.
 The ravages of King Philip's War (1675–76) is believed to have reduced the population by 40%, due to executions, retaliatory attacks and displacement.
 Many of the Praying Indians that remained neutral were rounded up and left on islands in Boston Harbor where many perished from disease, starvation and exposure to the elements.
 Others were sold into slavery in the West Indies.
 Many of the indigenous people decided to leave, seeking safety with the Abenaki to the north or the Mahican to the west, where they would eventually assimilate into the host tribe.
-Many men were called to fight alongside the English colonists against the French and their Native American allies during the French and Indian Wars, a series of conflicts between 1688 and 1763 as well as the American Revolutionary War (1775–83).
+Many men were called to fight alongside the English colonists against the French and their Native American allies during the French and Indian Wars, a series of conflicts between 1688 and 1763 as well as the American Revolutionary War (1775–1783).
 The gender imbalance led to increased intermarriage between Native American women and black or white men outside the speech community.

 Loss of land forced language shift in other ways.
 Only Mashpee and Aquinnah remained in Native American hands by the end of the nineteenth century.
 The Native Americans were no longer able to support themselves on agriculture and subsistence as their lands were lost due to encroachment and land sales.
 This forced men to seek employment as laborers, mariners or whalers in coastal cities whereas women and children found employment as domestics in White households or as peddlers of baskets.
 The shrinking communities were no longer able to support separate church congregations that traditionally used the language.
 The population also became a smaller and smaller minority with the growth in the population of descendants of English settlers and large-scale arrival of newcomers from Europe in the nineteenth century, exacerbating already existing assimilation pressures.